hardikkum444/Online-Java-Compiler-IDE/README.md

 Contributions to this project are welcome!
 If you find any bugs, have feature requests, or want to contribute improvements, please submit a pull request.
 Make sure to adhere to the project's coding standards and guidelines.

 ## License
+## License

-This project is licensed under the [MIT License](link-to-license).
-You are free to use, modify, and distribute the code as per the terms of the license.
+This project is licensed under the [MIT License](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt).